 Article 24.
 Family approach and Consent Requirements

 Donor family of dying patient must be timely and properly informed in a sensitive manner on all steps of end of life care decision-making process, regardless of the organ donation.
 If death seems likely, the family should be forewarned of this.
-If brain death seems likely, this process should be explained in simple, everyday language.

 Emotional and social support should be made available to families of all patients dying in the ICU settings, regardless of organ donation.

-Donor coordinator must provide potential donor’s family with all information regarding consent requirements for organ donation in line with provisions of the Act, their role in decision making process on organ donation, the status of deceased in the Donor Registry, the course of donation process and benefits for potential recipients.
+Medical institution must provide potential donor’s family with all information regarding consent requirements for organ donation in line with provisions of the Act, their role in decision making process on organ donation, the status of deceased in the Donor Registry, the course of donation process and benefits for potential recipients.

 Organ(s) maybe procured from deceased who is registered as an organ donor in the State Organ Donor Registry,.